shivamprakashsp/Sentiment_Analysis/README.md

 This project is based on the dataset available at https://www.kaggle.com/c/tweet-sentiment-extraction/overview which is composed of about 20k tweets to train sentiment predictors.

-The "TweetsSentimentPredictions.ipynb" notebook will guide you through the process of tweets cleaning (a very basic NLP task when dealing with text data), training a few Deep Learning models with different architectures.
+The "TweetsSentimentPredictions.ipynb" notebook will guide you through the process of tweets cleaning (a very basic NLP task when dealing with text data), training a few Deep Learning models with different architectures and doing some sample predictions.

 # Sentiment Predictor Web App (Flask)

-### How to use (with Docker)
+### How to run (with Docker)

 Step 1 -> git clone